jyotsnaarora1/ISDM/RM User Stories.md

 Relationship Managers

-As an RM, I want to be connected to customers who require my skills so I can help them to the best of my ability
+As an RM, I want to be connected to customers who require my skills so I can help them to the best of my ability.

 As an RM, I want to be connected to customers who have a higher score to complete a quick sale before being connected to new customers.